ferrerokush-png/MANAGRapp/ReleaseFlow/USE_CASES_COMPLETE.md

 # ✅ Use Cases Implementation Complete!

 ## Overview
-Comprehensive business logic use cases created in `:core:domain` for the entire Release Flow app.
+Comprehensive business logic use cases created in `:core:domain` for the entire MANAGR app.
 All use cases include proper validation and error handling.

 ---